Leo Tolstoy

 3

-One has only to fully accept the truth and to fully repent to understand that in the business of life no one has and cannot have any rights, advantages or specialities, whereas one’s duties have neither end nor limit, and that the human being’s first and unquestionable duty is his participation in the struggle with nature for his and other people’s lives.
+One has only to fully accept the truth and to fully repent to understand that in the business of life no one has and cannot have any rights, advantages or particularities, whereas one’s duties have neither end nor limit, and that the human being’s first and unquestionable duty is his participation in the struggle with nature for his own life, and for the lives of others.

 4